-Academic Support Process Behavior Support Process Elementary All students: Interventionists: Resources/ideas to support differentiated instruction.
+Middle All students: Interventionists: Resources/ideas to support differentiated instruction.
 IIT may support.
-All students: Student Services Staff: Resources/ideas to support classroom strategies.
-For additional support: IIT Process: Collaborate with the teacher to identify root cause and develop strategies for use by the general educator.
-For additional support: IIT Process: Collaborate with the teacher to identify root cause and develop strategies for use by the general educator.
-Intervention with specialist: Address skill need.
-IIT may support students in interventions with classroom-based strategies that match the intervention.
-SST Process: Address student/family resource needs, including mental health.
-May refer student to intervention with specialist (School Counselor, Social Worker, Alt Ed Teacher, etc) or refer student and/or family to community agency.
-Attendance Team: Provide supports to facilitate attendance.
-(In some schools this is part of SST.)
+For additional support: IIT Process: Collaborate with the teacher to identify root cause and develop classroombased strategies. (only some schools) Intervention with specialist: Address skill need (e.g., Reading Specialist).
+SST Process: Adjust class placement and supports to facilitate instructional match All students:Student Services Staff: Resources/ideas to support classroom strategies.For additional support:IIT Process: Collaborate with the teacher to identify root cause and develop classroom- based strategies. (only some schools).SST Process: Address student/family resource needs, including mental health.
+May refer student to intervention with specialist (School Counselor, Social Worker, Alt Ed Teacher, etc) or refer student and/or family to community agency.Attendance Team: Provide supports to facilitate attendance.

-Middle

-Interventionists:

-Resources/ideas to support differentiated instruction.
-IIT may support.

-For additional support:

-IIT Process: Collaborate with the teacher to identify root cause and develop classroombased strategies. (only some schools)

-Intervention with specialist: Address skill need (e.g., Reading Specialist).

-SST Process: Adjust class placement and supports to facilitate instructional match

-Student Services Staff: Resources/ideas to support classroom strategies.

-For additional support:

-IIT Process: Collaborate with the teacher to identify root cause and develop classroombased strategies. (only some schools).

-SST Process: Address student/family resource needs, including mental health.
-May refer student to intervention with specialist (School Counselor, Social Worker, Alt Ed Teacher, etc) or refer student and/or family to community agency.

-Attendance Team: Provide supports to facilitate attendance.
 (In some schools this is subsumed by SST.)

-High

-Interventionists:

-Resources/ideas to support differentiated instruction.

-For additional support: Intervention with specialist: Address skill need (Reading Specialist, Tutorial, etc.)

-SST Process: Adjust class placement and supports to facilitate instructional match problem solving to meet students' changing needs.

-Student Services Staff: Resources/ideas to support classroom strategies.

-For additional support:

-SST Process: Address student/family resource needs, including mental health.
-May refer student to intervention with specialist (School Counselor, Social Worker, Alt Ed Teacher, etc) or refer student and/or family to community agency.

-Note: Some high schools have an additional process for students who have been process for students who have been supported by SST for a period of time and require more intense intervention for dropout prevention.

-Attendance Team: Provide supports to facilitate attendance.
+High All students: Interventionists: Resources/ideas to support differentiated instruction.
+For additional support: Intervention with specialist: Address skill need (Reading Specialist, Tutorial, etc.) SST Process: Adjust class placement and supports to facilitate instructional match problem solving to meet students' changing needs.
+All students:Student Services Staff: Resources/ideas to support classroom strategies.For additional support:SST Process: Address student/family resource needs, including mental health.May refer student to intervention with specialist (School Counselor, Social Worker, Alt Ed Teacher, etc) or refer student and/or family to community agency.Note: Some high schools have an additional process for students who have been supported by SST for a period of time and require more intense intervention for dropout prevention.Attendance Team: Provide supports to facilitate attendance.